nauman-shafique-hashmi/project_robotics_group3/README.md

         if self.counter is not None and (rospy.Time.now() - self.counter) > self.interval_duration:
             self.resume_turtlebot()

-   ## Distance calculation from the ArUco Detection
+   ## Distance calculation from the ArUco Marker

 <p>

 Because we used newest version of opencv, so we cannot directly use package to get the aruco to camera translation.
 So we defined our own function.
 It solved a pnp problem .we set the world coordinate in the middle of aruco, that’s why all the real world marker_points has 0 z coordinates.
 We took the “Infinitesimal Plane-Based Pose Estimation” method to solve the problem.

 </p>